 Training is often ‘outsourced’ to a training department within the HR function, and not managed by a bespoke change manager.

-The change management responsibilities are essential for project success longer term, but they don’t have to be carried out by a single individual with the title of Change Manager.
-If you have someone in that role, then be grateful!
-They will no doubt have a huge and positive impact on your business project and the outcomes it achieves.
+The change management responsibilities are essential for project success long term, but they don’t have to be carried out by a single individual with the title of Change Manager.
+If you have someone in that role, you should be grateful, as they will have without a doubt a huge and positive impact on your business project and the outcomes it achieves.